hackclub/hackpad/hackpads/capslock-light-plusplus/README.md

 - 1x Dial

 # Assembly Guide
-No promises that this is actually helpful, I have no expence with custom keyboard
+No promises that this is actually helpful, I have no experience with custom keyboard
 ![Explode](Images/Explode_View.png)
 1. Heat set the six M3 inserts into the case
 ![Heatsets](Images/Heatsets.png)